StormStreaming/stormlibrary-js/README.md

 # [Storm JavaScript Library](http://stormstreaming.com/)

 A JavaScript library containing core player functionality for embedding live-video streams on a website.
+It comes in IIFE, ESM, AMD, UMD, and CJS versions (if you don't know these, grab IIFE, and it will be OK).
+Typings are also included.

 To get started checkout examples and documentation at https://www.stormstreaming.com/docs/javascript-getting-started